Facebook

 All sample designs applied in SACMEQ'S initial project were selected so as to meet the standards set down by the International Association for the Evaluation of Education Achievement (Ross, 1991).
 These standards require sample estimates of important pupil population characteristics to be (a) adjusted by weighing procedures designed to remove the potential for bias that may arise from different probabilities of selection, and (b) have sampling errors for the main criterion variables that are of the same magnitude or smaller than a simple random sample of 400 pupils (thereby providing 95 percent confidence limits for sample estimates of population percentages of plus or minus 5 percentage points, and 95 percent confidence limits for sample estimates of population means of plus or minus one tenth of a pupil standard deviation unit).

-The desired target population in Zanzibar was 'all pupils in Standard 6 in 1995 in the ninth month of the school year who were attending registered government or nongovernmental schools in the country'.
-The numbers of pupils in the desired, excluded, and defined population have been presented in Table 2.2 of the Survey Report provided as external resources.
+The desired target population in Zimbabwe was all pupils at the Grade 6 level in 1995 at the tenth month of the school year who were attending registered government or nongovernment schools in the country.
+The numbers of pupils in the desired, excluded, and defined populations have been presented in Table 2.2 of the Survey Report, provided as external resources.
+All schools which had a Grade 6 enrolment of fewer than 20 pupils were excluded.
+Table 2.2 of the Survey Report indicates that Harare had the lowest number of excluded schools (5) and pupils (24).
+On the other hand, Matabeleland North had the highest number of excluded schools (77) and pupils (864).

 Face-to-face [f2f]